Hubert Walter: Justiciar

-Walter's chief administrative measures were his instructions to the itinerant justices of 1194 and 1198, his ordinance of 1195, an attempt to increase order in the kingdom, and his plan of 1198 for the assessment of a land tax.
-In 1194 the justices were ordered by a document now known as the Articles of Eyre to secure the election of four coroners by each county court.
+Walter's chief administrative measures were his instructions to the itinerant justices of 1194 and 1198, his 1195 ordinance to increase order in the kingdom, and his 1198 plan for the assessment of a land tax.
+In 1194, the justices were ordered by a document now known as the Articles of Eyre to secure the election of four coroners by each county court.
 The coroners were to keep, or register, royal pleas, which had previously been a duty of the sheriff.
 The juries were to be chosen by a committee of four knights, also elected by the county court.
 This introduction of coroners and constables eventually led to a change in the role of sheriffs, and a lessening of their importance in royal administration.
 Although he probably did not take part in the decision to set up a special exchequer for the collection of Richard's ransom, Walter did appoint the two escheators, or guardians of the amounts due, who were Hugh Bardulf in the north of England and William of Sainte-Mère-Eglise in the south.
 His instructions for the eyre, or circuits of traveling justices, are the first that survive in English history.
 It was during his tenure of the justiciarship that the judicial role of the Exchequer became separated from the purely financial aspects.

 He also worked to introduce order into the lending of money by Jewish moneylenders, and organised a system where the royal officials worked to combat fraud by both parties in the business of Jewish money lending.
 Walter was probably the originator of the custom of keeping an archival copy of all charters, letters, patents and feet of fines, or record of agreements reached in the royal courts, in the chancery.
 The first recorded "foot of the fine" is endorsed with the statement "This is the first chirograph that was made in the king's court in the form of three chirographs, according to the command of his lordship of Canterbury and other barons of the king, to the end that by this form a record can be made to be passed on to the treasurer to put in the treasury."
 The agreement concerns Walter's brother Theobald, who was the plaintiff.
 (Note: There were precedents for such recording, as in 1166, King Henry II had ordered a third copy of the Constitutions of Clarendon be saved in the royal archives, and there were also Anglo-Saxon administrative precursors.)